1100 Creedmoor Avenue, Pittsburgh, PA 15226

 tax collector, the spear and square of St. Thomas, and the saw and bludgeon of

-enclosed cross, having in its four corners letters which stand for the Greek words
+the square enclosed cross, having in its four corners letters which stand for the Greek

 or small Communion Squares of the Greek Church, is usually surrounded by a circle